Maalik Murphy: Texas

 Murphy joined the Texas Longhorns as an early enrollee in January 2022.
 He redshirted his true freshman season at Texas while still recovering from his ankle injury and did not appear in any games.
 Murphy completed 9-of-13 pass attempts for 165 yards and a touchdown in Texas's 2023 spring game.
 After his spring game performance he received offers to transfer to other programs, but he opted to stay at Texas.

-On December 13, 2023, Murphy announced that he would be entering the transfer portal.
+On December 13, 2023, Murphy announced that he would be entering the NCAA transfer portal.

 Duke

 On December 22, 2023, Murphy announced that he would be transferring to Duke.
 He was named the starting quarterback for the 2024 season opener.
 Murphy threw for 2,933 yards and had 26 touchdown passes, a Duke record.
 On December 9, 2024, Murphy announced that he would be entering the transfer portal.

 Oregon State

 On December 19, 2024, Murphy committed to transfer to Oregon State.